Kickboxer: Vengeance: Plot

 Kurt Sloane goes to Thailand and heads to the martial arts compound of Tong Po.
 He is met with resistance by doorman Kavi.
 When Kurt pays Kavi to let him in, Kavi starts a fight with Kurt.
 However, Kurt is able to get the upper hand on Kavi and defeats him.
 Another compound fighter, Storm, struts his stuff and is able to beat Kurt.
-Kurt and Kavi are doing laundry when Kavi attempts to steal Kurt's wallet.
+Later, Kavi attempts to steal Kurt's wallet.
 Kurt, noticing what Kavi was up to, tells him to return the wallet but lets him keep the money.
-That night, Crawford introduces Tong Po to the compound and Tong Po shows his strength by using simple knees and elbows to break a stone statue.
+That night, Crawford introduces Tong Po who shows his strength by using simple knees and elbows to break a stone statue.
 After a few battles between compound fighters, Tong returns inside to meet with his escorts.
 Later that night, Kurt wakes up and finds Tong Po.
-Discovering Kurt has pointed a gun to him, Tong Po tells Kurt that his brother was brave and a warrior where Kurt is a coward.
+Discovering Kurt has pointed a gun at him, Tong Po tells Kurt that his brother was brave and a warrior where Kurt is a coward.
 Tong Po knocks Kurt out and Crawford informs Kurt that because of what he had attempted, the police have been called in to arrest him.

 Flashbacks reveal that Eric Sloane has won the World Karate Championship.
-At a celebratory event at the Sloan Gym, fight promoter Marcia arrives and invites Eric to go to Thailand to fight in an underground match.
+At a celebratory event at the Sloane Gym, fight promoter Marcia arrives and invites Eric to go to Thailand to fight in an underground match.
 Eric thinks that they can make more money and get their name known, while Kurt is extremely skeptical and attempts to talk Eric out of going.
 Eric, determined, has made up his mind and tells Kurt he is leaving.
 A while later, Kurt receives an envelope with Eric's championship medal and a ticket to Bangkok.
-Kurt has learned that the night he is there, Eric is scheduled to fight Tong Po.
+Eric is scheduled to fight Tong Po.
 Meanwhile, Liu, a local Thai police officer, has been planning to stop the underground fights much to the chagrin of her superior, Wattona, who is on Marcia's payroll.
-When Kurt arrives to Thailand, he sees Eric being brutalized by Tong Po.
+When Kurt arrives in Thailand, he sees Eric being brutalized by Tong Po.
 Tong Po puts Eric in a headlock and breaks his neck, killing him.
-Liu and some officers show up, forcing everyone to disperse except for Kurt, who is with his brother.
+Liu and some officers show up, forcing everyone to disperse except for Kurt.
 At the coroners, Kurt confronts Marcia, blaming her for what had happened to Eric.
-Marcia tells him that it was Eric'c choice.
-As Kurt lashes out at Marcia, he is stopped by police, who then escort him first to meet Master Durand, Eric's Muay Thai trainer, who gives him Eric's money from the fight and then to the airport.
+Marcia tells him that it was Eric's choice.
+As Kurt lashes out at Marcia, he is stopped by police, who then escort him to meet Master Durand, Eric's Muay Thai trainer, who gives him Eric's money from the fight and then to the airport.
 Kurt is warned to leave Thailand and never come back.
 However, he ends up staying.